caitlingbailey/caitlingbailey/README.md

 ---

 I'm a Full-Stack Developer, from the UK and currently based in London.
-I'm currently a Full-Stack Engineer at Starling Bank, where I mainly use Python, JavaScript, React, Docker and C. You can find me on LinkedIn or on [my website](http://www.caitlingbailey.com).
+I'm currently a Full-Stack Engineer at Starling Bank, where I mainly use Java, JavaScript and TypeScript.
+You can find me on LinkedIn or on [my website](http://www.caitlingbailey.com).
 Thanks for checking out my profile!

 ---